Sauce and sizzle at Prahran Market

 After a smash debut during last year’s tomato season, Melbourne’s Tipico is bringing its passata-making masterclass back to Prahran Market for one day only.

-Visit the team from Windsor’s favourite modern Italian restaurant as they host a series of free 30-minute masterclasses on the art of making passata in the Prahran Market display kitchen from 10:30am to 1pm on Saturday, February 27.
+Visit the team from Windsor’s favourite modern Italian restaurant as they host a series of free 30-minute masterclasses on the art of making passata.
+You’ll find them in the Prahran Market display kitchen from 10:30am to 1pm on Saturday, February 27.

-Sessions will start promptly every thirty minutes, and will be hosted by Luis Viota (AKA Gigi), and Tipico Head Chef Daniele Colombo.
+Sessions will start promptly every 30 minutes.
+They’ll be hosted by Luis Viota (AKA Gigi), and Tipico Head Chef Daniele Colombo.
 Learn from the experts how to prepare, mince, season and cook tomatoes in a way that would make any Italian nonna proud, using the fresh ingredients that are readily available at Prahran Market.

-During the demonstrations, there will be bowls of freshly made pasta available to purchase and eat on the spot, and bottles of freshly made Italian passata to take home for $10 each.
+During the demos, there’ll be bowls of freshly made pasta available to buy and eat on the spot.
+There will also be bottles of freshly made Italian passata to take home for $10 each.

-Tipico’s free passata-making masterclasses will be held at Prahran Market, 163 Commercial Rd, South Yarra, on Saturday, February 27, from 10:30am to 1pm, with a demonstration every 30 minutes.
+Tipico’s free passata-making masterclasses will be held at Prahran Market on Saturday, February 27, from 10:30am to 1pm, with a demonstration every 30 minutes.
 Registrations are encouraged to monitor numbers.
 You can register here.